Installation instructions

-Users who wish to run within a containerized environment may skip the pre-installation and move straight to Option 3: Use within Docker.
+If you want to run within a containerized environment, you can skip the pre-installation and move straight to Option 3: Use within Docker.

-Users who wish to install locally (using either Option 1: Install from PyPI or Option 2: Install from Source) are encouraged to follow a brief set of common instructions to prepare a Python environment for installation:
+If you plan to install locally (using either Option 1: Install from PyPI or Option 2: Install from source), you are encouraged to follow a brief set of common instructions to prepare a Python environment for installation:

 First, create a minimal environment with only Python installed in it.
 We recommend using Python virtual environments.